• Skip to primary navigation

 Pudina Chutney | Mint Chutney

-Pudina Chutney is a flavourful and aromatic chutney made with mint leaves, onion, garlic, green chillies, coconut etc. Pudina Chutney is a great sidedish with idli, dosa, uttapam etc. Mint Chutney or Pudina Chutney can be served along with snacks like bajji, bonda too.
-Let’s learn Pudina Chutney Recipe with step by step pictures and video.
+Pudina Chutney is a flavorful and aromatic chutney made with mint leaves, onion, garlic, green chilies, coconut and basic spices for tempering.
+Pudina Chutney is a great side dish with idli, dosa, uttapam etc. Mint Chutney or Pudina Chutney can be served along with snacks like bajji, bonda too.

-Pudina Chutney shared here is the traditional version which serves as a great sidedish for idli, dosa and all other South Indian tiffin items.
+Pudina Chutney shared here is the traditional version which serves as a great side dish for idli, dosa and all other South Indian tiffin items.
+I love all green based chutneys like coriander chutney, capsicum chutney, spinach chutney etc and this one is my most favorite too.

 About Pudina Chutney